- EaseUS Clone - You Fast and Reliable Cloning Software

 Data Security: Generally, everything will be replicated by the disk cloning software - EaseUS Disk Copy.
 And it just clones 100% identity of the original to a new drive partition without changing any existing data, everything is the same as the original data.

-Time-Saving: Unlike traditional disk copy software, clone hard drive utility of this free software allows you to replace the older smaller hard disk with a newer larger hard disk without reinstalling the Operating System and applications once again.
+Time-Saving: Unlike traditional disk copy software, the clone hard drive utility of this free software allows you to replace the older smaller hard disk with a newer larger hard disk without reinstalling the Operating System and applications once again.
 It will dramatically save your time.
-By check how long does it take to clone a hard drive, you'll find that EaseUS drive clone runs the fastest while cloning.
+By checking how long does it take to clone a hard drive, you'll find that the EaseUS drive clone runs the fastest while cloning.

 |EaseUS Disk Copy Windows 11 Features|

 To upgrade to the newly released Windows 11, your computer's boot mode should be UEFI, the disk partition style should be GPT, and Secure Boot should be enabled.
 What if you need to replace a new hard drive or a larger hard drive for Windows 11 update but don't want to give up the data on the old hard drive?
 EaseUS Disk Copy could be a handy tool that helps you finish the process.